daveodwyer/meter-node-creator/README.md

 bash <(wget -q -O - https://raw.githubusercontent.com/daveodwyer/meter-node-creator/production/node-creator) -dfw
 ```

-If you do not want to download the blockchain, you may remove the d flag.
+If you do not want to download the blockchain archive, you may remove the d flag.

 You may pass flags linked or seperated
 -d -f -w is the same as -dfw